Analysis | What You Need to Know About China’s Virus Outbreak

 3. How serious is the virus?

-At this stage, the virus, labeled 2019-nCoV by the WHO, appears to be less virulent, and less deadly, than SARS.
+As of late January, the virus, labeled 2019-nCoV by the WHO, appears to be less virulent, and less deadly, than SARS.
 A report done for the International Journal of Infectious Diseases found it is at least 70% similar in its genetic makeup to the SARS virus but “appears clinically milder” in terms of severity, fatality rate and transmissibility.
 Of the first handful of deaths linked to the virus, at least some were people who already were seriously ill.
-Regular pneumonia, a viral, bacterial or fungal infection that inflames the air sacs in one or both lungs, kills about 50,000 people annually in the U.S.
+Regular pneumonia, a viral, bacterial or fungal infection that inflames the air sacs in one or both lungs, kills about 50,000 people annually in the U.S. Influenza has killed an estimated 12,000 to 61,000 each year in the U.S. over the past decade.

 4. What are the symptoms?

 Mainly fever, with some patients experiencing fatigue, a dry cough and difficulty breathing.
 Chest X-rays have shown invasive lesions of both lungs, the WHO said.
 However, almost all the reported cases so far are those requiring hospitalization.
 It’s very likely other people have been infected and experienced no, or only mild, symptoms.
 Many people have recovered and been discharged from the hospital.
-The U.S. Centers for Disease Control estimates the incubation period, the time between infection and the onset of symptoms, is around 14 days.
+The U.S. Centers for Disease Control estimates the incubation period, the time between infection and the onset of symptoms, is around 14 days; Chinese doctors say about 10 on average.

 5. Where did the virus come from?